GauravSahu/PolynomialCalculator/README.md

 Not so efficient, but existing JAVA SE solution of turning a String to Mathematical Expression is mentioned here. http://stackoverflow.com/questions/2605032/using-eval-in-java/2605051#2605051

-We are trying to find out a solution for it.
+We are trying to find out an more efficient solution for it.